 The Humboldt County Law Library provides print and computer-based legal resources to the bench, bar, and public free of charge.
 We are funded entirely by portions of superior court civil filing fees.
 Click here to read more about California law libraries.

-Electronic Legal Databases (Ceb OnLAW, Lexis, Westlaw) are available via the law library’s public computer terminals and can be accessed during our regular business hours.
+Electronic Legal Databases (Ceb OnLAW, Lexis Advance, WestlawNext, Nolo e-books) are available via the law library’s public computer terminals and can be accessed during our regular business hours.
 We also feature a 24/7 remote login option for our Nolo Press publications via this website.

 Nolo Press by EBSCO is an online e-book system written specifically for use by non-attorneys and self-represented litigants.
 It offers necessary tools, forms, and detailed "how-to" instructions covering a wide-range of legal issues.
 More than 200 full-text publications are made available for public use 24/7 (internet access is required).
-For more information, please see our Publication List (PDF) and User Guide or read Nolo e-books now for free.
+For more information, please see their Publication List and User Guide or read Nolo e-books now for free.